 We now state the convergence of the structure graph.
 We use the discrete topology on finite graphs, and for a given finite graph, weights form a real vector space that we equip with its natural topology. \begin{cor}[Discrete to continuous structure graph convergence] For each $t <0$, for all but (at most) countably many positive $\eps$, the finite random graph $\St^\d_\e(t)$ converges in probability to $\St_\e(t)$ as the mesh size $\d$ goes to $0$. \end{cor}

-This results follows directly from Proposition \ref{lem:weightSt} (i.e. the convergence of the weights of the edges) and the convergence of $\G^\d(t)$ to $\G(t)$.
-The presence of the constraint on $\eps$ is just to ensure that for those values of $\eps$, almost surely no diameter of cluster in $\G(t)$ is exactly equal to $\eps$ (as this would potentially create a problem in the limit of the cut-off).
-As we know that there are countably many clusters, it follows that this bad scenario can anyway happen for at most countably many $\eps$ (for each fixed $t$).
-We could of course also (try to) prove that this anyway never happens, but the present result will be enough for our purposes.
-The proofs of those technical results are deferred to Section \ref{lastsection}.
+This results follows directly from Proposition \ref{lem:weightSt} (i.e., the convergence of the weights of the edges) and the convergence of $\G^\d(t)$ to $\G(t)$.
+The values of $\eps$ we exclude here are those for which, with positive probability, there is a cluster in $\G(t)$ that is of diameter exactly equal to $\eps$.
+As we know that there are countably many clusters, it follows that this can happen (for each fixed $t$) for at most countably many $\eps$.
+One could of course also (try to) prove that this never happens, but the present result will be enough for our purposes.